aleksandramedina/networked-media/README.md

 Currently working on 👩🏼‍💻:
 <br>
-- [ x ] bringing in a p5 sketch into a node server
+-[x] bringing in a p5 sketch into a node server